hsixhh/SimpleFPSUnlocker/README.md

 Simple Roblox FPS unlocker that comes with a simple user interface with a slider so you can choose your desired FPS cap

 ## Usage
-1. Download the latest release
+1. Download the latest release from -> https://github.com/nicholas-1000/SimpleFPSUnlocker/releases.
+2. Find a DLL Injector (I recommend Process Hacker which u can get here -> https://processhacker.sourceforge.io/downloads.php.
+3. Inject the dll into RobloxPlayerBeta.exe.
+4. Enjoy.

 ## Compiling